KooiInc/es-date-fiddler/README.md

 <h2 id="What">What is it?</h2>

 The datefiddler library by default delivers an enhanced ES-Date constructor, and a factory to create the constructor (`DateXFactory`).
-In the following we named it `$D`.
+In the following we name the constructor `$D`.

 `$D` is a normal ECMAScript `Date` constructor, without the need to use `new`.
 By using `Proxy` functionality one can use and/or create a number of additional setters and getters (e.g. for arithmetic, formatting, locale awareness), *as well as* use all regular `Date` functionality.